CALL US ON: 01223 300639

 1) Have a structure to your day.
 This is extremely important as otherwise you will go in one of two directions.
 You will either do nothing at all or you will spend hours in front of the computer without giving yourself a break.

 2) Working from home can be very intense.
 You can almost by accident, find yourself not moving from your computer screen from early in the morning to late in the evening.
 Your Things to Do List should incorporate breaks which you can tick off as well as work

-4) As I said before, working from home can be intense and when I started doing it, I often found I had fionished all my work early.
+4) As I said before, working from home can be intense and when I started doing it, I often found I had finished all my work early.
 If this happens, don't worry that you've missed something.
 It's just that without many interruptions, you get a lot more done in a lot less time.
 You can use that extra time to do something for yourself, whether that's learning a new skill or housework.
-I personally, love that aspect of homeworking.
+I personally love that aspect of homeworking.